profdc9/PowerAmpAudio/README.md

 After all of this, you should be good to go.
 Be careful as the amplifier has a lot of power and can damage speakers not rated for the full power.

+# Building the power conditioning board

+The power conditioning board is not strictly required.
+However, it serves three functions.
+It rectifies AC to DC when an unregulated transformer supply is used.
+It serves to filter out RF noise and brief voltage spikes from the diode commutation from the amplifier, as well as any other noise coming from the mains.
+The filtering is also useful is one uses switching power supplies rather than an unregulated transformer supply to filter the switching noise.
+Finally, it serves as a terminal block to connect the reservoir capacitors and amplifier.
+Typically, one power conditioning board is used per channel.

+The common mode chokes can be constructed by hand.
+Four are required for each power conditioning board.
+Typically, small ferrite toroids are obtained, usually between 16 to 25 mm in outer diameter.
+Small green cores available widely on sites like ebay, Amazon, or aliexpress are suitable.
+The primary and secondary turns are two different colors of 18 AWG (1 mm diameter) solid copper wire.
+The two wires are wound together side-by-side through the core five or six times.
+When soldering the core into the PCB, the silkscreening shows how the wires are connected.
+The same color wire is soldered to both pads connected by the line in the silkscreen.
+The same ends of the two wires are soldered to the two pads next to each other on the same side of the PCB.
+Solder should be applied to both the top side and bottom side of the pad to ensure the wire is held solidly.

+The mounting holes at the corners of the PCB are intended to be grounded to the case through standoffs to shunt the filtered RF noise signal to the case.

 # Building the SoftStart board

+The SoftStart board is relatively straightforward to build.
+Special attention should be paid to acquiring X2 capacitors for C1 and C2.
+The extra non-plated through holes in the PCB are so that the mains and switch wires soldered to the PCB can be threaded through the PCB and collared with a cable tie as a strain relief so that it does not pull out of the PCB.
+The cable tie will prevent stress from being applied to the solder joint on the PCB.
+Generally, a cover should be placed over the back side of the PCB (for example a polycarbonate sheet) to prevent contact of the solder joints with the case.
+It is highly recommend to put heat shrink tubing over any exposed mains connections, for example, at the power entry panel, switch or fuse holder.

+Depending on the size of the reservoir capacitors in your amplifier, it may be necessary to change the 150 ohm resistors to a smaller value and allow a somewhat larger charging current before the resistors are bypassed by the relay.
+This depends on the peak current that is permitted.

+# Building the XLR to Unbalanced board

+This board uses the THAT1200 balanced line receiver to transform the signal from a balanced XLR connector to an unbalanced signal.
+The unbalanced signal may be connected from the XLR to Unbalanced board to the amplifier board with a shielded SMA cable to prevent noise pickup.
+If the THAT1200 is not available, the THAT1240, INA134, or SSM2141 balanced line receivers may be used.
+In this case, C5 and C17 should be omitted and JP1 and JP2 are shorted.

+The transistors Q1 and Q2 should have heatsinks attached and fitted with pads and bushings to electrically isolate the heatsink from the collector.
+J12 is a ground terminal block from which a grounding wire and lug may be extended to the common input grounding point on the chassis of the amplifier.